supcik/academic-www/content/docs/writing-markdown-latex.md

     {{</* gdocs src="https://docs.google.com/..." */>}}

+## Diagrams

+Diagrams can be created in the open source [draw.io](draw.io) editor.
+The editor has support for almost any type of diagram, from simple to complex.
+A diagram can be easily embedded in Academic by choosing **File > Embed > SVG** in the [draw.io](draw.io) editor and pasting the generated code into your page.

+Alternatively, a diagram can be exported as an [image](#images) from any drawing software, or a [document/slide](#embed-documents) containing a diagram can be embedded.

 ## Code highlighting

 Pass the *language* of the code, such as `python`, as a parameter after three backticks: